jrp-dev/jrp-project-list/README.md

-# Project List
+# JRP Project List

 ## Overview

-Project List is a web application designed to manage and display a list of projects.
+JRP Project List is a web application designed to manage and display a list of projects.
 It allows users to view project details, edit project information, and mark favorite projects.
 The application is built using React and utilizes various modern web technologies.

 ## Features